Feyenoord: Ronald Koeman era: revival with youth players

 Feyenoord won with 2–1 against Standard Liège in their first home match in Group G of the Europa League.
 It was the first victory for Feyenoord in the Europa League group stage in eight years.
 Feyenoord also beat Rijeka (2–0) and defending champions Sevilla (2–0), results sufficient for Feyenoord's progress to the knockout round for the first time in ten years.
 In the knockout round, Feyenoord lost to Roma 3–2 on aggregate.
 After this loss, Feyenoord did not recover.
 Despite nearly securing a spot in next season's Europa League qualification rounds, they failed to win any of their last five matches, ending the year in the fourth spot, behind AZ.
 In the play-offs to earn a spot for Europa League, they were eliminated by Heerenveen.
 After manager Fred Rutten opted not to extend his contract, on 23 March 2015 Feyenoord announced former Dutch international and Feyenoord player Giovanni van Bronckhorst would become its new manager.
-That summer the club contracted several new key players, Eric Botteghin from FC Groningen, Jan-Arie van der Heijden from Vitesse, and Eljero Elia from SV Werder Bremen.
+That summer the club contracted several new key players, Eric Botteghin from Groningen, Jan-Arie van der Heijden from Vitesse and Eljero Elia from Werder Bremen.
 It also welcomed back Dirk Kuyt from Fenerbahçe on a one-year contract.

 Feyenoord started the season well and was in title contention until the winter break.
 However, Feyenoord hit a low point by losing seven matches a row.
-In the Eredivisie the team came third, a distance behind Ajax and the champions PSV.
-However, Feyenoord also booked a success.
-After eight years without any prizes, Feyenoord won its 12th KNVB Cup on 24 April 2016.
-That next summer Feyenoord managed to do some good business in the transfer market.
+In the Eredivisie, the team came third, a large distance behind Ajax and the champions PSV.
+However, the season was not without success.
+After eight years without any trophies, Feyenoord won its 12th KNVB Cup on 24 April 2016.
+That next summer, Feyenoord managed to do some good business in the transfer market.
 The contracts of starting players like Dirk Kuyt and Eljero Elia were extended.
-Furthermore, it acquired Nicolai Jørgensen from F.C.
-Copenhagen for €3,500,000 and Brad Jones was contracted on a free transfer from NEC as a replacement for injured first-choice goalkeeper Kenneth Vermeer.
+Furthermore, it acquired Nicolai Jørgensen from Copenhagen for €3,500,000 and Brad Jones was contracted on a free transfer from NEC as a replacement for injured first-choice goalkeeper Kenneth Vermeer.